BRC Website Home

 In 1977, 6989 was purchased by the QRS and 10th January 1978 saw the locomotive delivered to Quainton.
 It has been paired with an older Collett pattern tender, as it ran with one of these for most of its life.

 Having had the boiler in the frames for a number of years, allowing the fitting of the various parts, the boiler was removed and placed on a concrete pad outside the shed in May 2010.
 Since then around 900 of the stays have been drilled out and replaced.
 On 11th August 2014 the boiler of Wightwick Hall had a fire light, and the relief valves lifted, for the first time in around 50 years.
-The boiler has now been returned to the frames, with the refurbished ashpan installed.
+The boiler was then returned to the frames, with the refurbished ashpan installed.

 Wightwick Hall gained a Transport Trust Highly Commended Award in 2011.

 On the 28th February 2018 the tender from sister locomotive No. 6984 Owsden Hall, based at the Swindon and Cricklade Railway, was delivered to Quainton.
 On the 8th March 2018, this was coupled to No. 6989 Wightwick HallOwsden Hall's tender is a 4000 gallon Collett pattern tender, No. 2771.
+Wightwick Hall completed her insurance steam test on the 11th December 2018, becoming the 150th engine to have restored to operational condition after being rescued from Dai Woodham's famous Barry Scrap Yard.

 History of 6989 Wightwick Hall